 - Check the reading level.

 - Ask someone to read the material and provide feedback.
 Asking someone unfamiliar with research or your area of study can be particularly helpful.

 Training and Outreach Opportunities

-The following two charts show the number of new submissions for April and May 2016, respectively, compared to those received during the preceeding 12 months.
+The chart below shows the number of new submissions received by the IRB during the month of May 2017 compared to the number submissions received during the preceding 12 months.

 May 2017 – A total of 290 submissions were received compared to a total of 271 received in May 2016.

 The chart below show the average review time for all submissions on a monthly basis during the past year.

 May 2017 – Average review turnaround time for all submissions during the month of May improved by numerous days – from 12 days in 2016 to 5 days in 2017.
 May review times demonstrate – the continuing trend of reduced turnaround time.